 Mr. Cavayé, do you think the title of the film covers the story you’re telling?

 I think so.
-During this dinner, a group of friends decide to put their cell phones on the table and they all share and explain their incoming text and social media messages to each other.
-I liked the idea, the concept of a cell phone as a crucial tool to tell a story, because when you make a film you have to come up with a universal theme that appeals to the audience.
+During this dinner, a group of friends decides to put their cell phones on the table, and they all share and explain their incoming text and social media messages to each other.
+I liked the idea, the concept of a cell phone as a crucial tool to tell a story because when you make a film you have to come up with a universal theme that appeals to the audience.
 And, for better or for worse, we’re all familiar with cell phones.
 Everybody can recognize the characters, how they react, how they behave.
 That’s also what I look for when I go out and see a movie.
 Now I hope the audience feels as if it’s joining the characters for dinner.

 The English-language title “Nothing to Hide” is even more powerful than the original French title, don’t you think so?